 The Australian Government has a strong interest in the management of the .au domain.
 The Government expects that auDA will continue to work closely with it so that the .au domain is managed consistent with community expectations.
-The Department of Infrastructure, Transport, Regional Development and Communications (the Department) will help facilitate the relationship with auDA on behalf of the Government.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) will help facilitate the relationship with auDA on behalf of the Government.
 This would include a Departmental representative being a member of the Nominations Committee and having a standing invitation to observe auDA's Board meetings, as well as regular dialogue between a representative of auDA and the Department.

-auDA is also encouraged to maintain relationships and work co-operatively with other Government departments and agencies, including the Australian Federal Police, the Australian Cyber Security Centre, the Office of the eSafety Commissioner and the Department of Home Affairs.
+auDA is also encouraged to maintain relationships and work co-operatively with other Government departments and agencies, including the Australian Federal Police, the Australian Signals Directorate's Australian Cyber Security Centre, National Anti-Scam Centre, the Office of the eSafety Commissioner, the Australian Communications and Media Authority, the Department of Home Affairs, the Department of Foreign Affairs and Trade and IP Australia.
 The Department will help foster partnerships across Government as required.